rfuzzo/MWSE/docs/source/guides/logging.md

 	formatter = myFormattingFunction
 }
 ```
 All of the above settings only need to be specified (at most) once, because loggers synchronize their settings.
 This means that, for example, it's enough to specify the `modName` parameter in a single file.

 In your main.lua, place the logger creation before other source files are included or required.
 This is to ensure the logger is created and accessible to these other source files.

 ## Creating an MCM to control Log Level

-### TODO: Update this section once `LogLevelOptions` has been merged.

 In your MCM config, create a dropdown with the following options:
 ```lua